Logith-Nandhakumar/SMART-CCTV/README.md

 # SMART-CCTV
-Abstract:
 SMART-CCTV uses web-cam, and automatic video analysis technologies like open-cv to automate the surveilence of a closed area.

 Step to run the project: